grego/slist/README.md

 Just the Rust trait system.

 Lists are constructed kind of like natural numbers in [Peano arithmetic](https://en.wikipedia.org/wiki/Peano_axioms).
-For example, the type of a with 8 elements is
+For example, the type of a list with 8 elements is
 ```rust
 let l: List<T, List<T, List<T, List<T, List<T, List<T, List<T, List<T, ()>>>>>>>>;
 ```